bitcoin-sv/arc/README.md

 ## Microservices

+The API http server as well as all gRPC servers of each service has dual-stack capability and thus listen on both IPv4 & IPv6 addresses.

 ### API

 API is the REST API microservice for interacting with ARC.
 See the [API documentation](https://bitcoin-sv.github.io/arc/api.html) for more information.